ajst3/austin-varun-cloudprj/README.md

   2. Download this repository
   3. Open a terminal
   4. Enter the correct directory
-    - Windows/MAC: enter directory named src/windows_yaml
+    - Windows: enter directory named src/windows_yaml
     - Linux: enter directory named src
   5. Run the command: docker-compose up
     - The docker-compose.yml enables all of our created images to be pulled